 FAIR HOUSING ANALYSIS -- MISSING MIDDLE HOUSING

-Future residential site plans and redevelopment may provide more “Middle Housing.”
+Future residential site plans and redevelopment may provide more Middle Housing.
 Per the Maryland Department of Planning (https://planning.maryland.gov/Pages/OurWork/housing-element-mg/common-practices.aspx ), “Missing middle housing” is a newly coined term referring to multi-family dwelling units within a structure, generally between two to four, that fit into the form and context of an established single-family neighborhood.
 The idea is that this type of housing can benefit populations such as singles, couples, and the elderly.

 RESIDENTIAL PERMIT ACTIVITY